ATTENTION

 Parking

-The center, North/South aisle due north of the portable toilets is an emergency access corridor, as is the 100′ due South of the coned or roped off flight line.
-If you park here, you will be called out to move your vehicle.
-Depending on attendance, a couple of rows of cars usually form in the East/West direction.
-Once you find a space, please understand that spectators and participants may need more space than you’d find in a standard local mall parking lot.
-We suggest parking 10 feet or so away from neighboring parked cars.
+Depending on attendance, a couple of rows of cars usually form in the east/west direction.
+Once you find a space, please remember that spectators and participants may need more room than in a typical parking lot.
+We suggest parking about 10 feet away from neighboring vehicles when possible.

 Spectator Rules and Safety Regulations